Tony Grosso: Politics

 Grosso had a brief foray into politics in the late 1970s.
 It was rumored Grosso backed the same man who was able to sentence him to jail earlier.
 Even though former PA state governor and US attorney general Dick Thornburgh denied Grosso's support many said Grosso spoke of spending over a million dollars on his campaign against former Pittsburgh Mayor Pete Flaherty.
 Grosso was said to have hired flying billboards to circle over Friday night football games saying "Don't elect a crook for governor Pennsylvania".
 The signs were thought to be referring to Pete Flaherty.

 While trying to gain his freedom in the early 1990s, Grosso became disappointed in Thornburgh with his lack of effort in aiding him in his release from jail.
 Some family member's felt Grosso was troubled by his treatment of Flaherty saying it was one of the only regrets of his life.
 In the end, Grosso always felt Flaherty was a "good Man" and spoke of his lapse in judgment days before his death.
 Grosso was never able to apologize to Flaherty before his passing.
 Grosso's involvement in the campaign probably cost Flaherty the Governorship.
 Time magazine reported the alleged antics of Grosso during the year of Flaherty's run.

 Grosso is also mentioned on the downfall and investigation of Allegheny County District Attorney Robert Duggan in 1973.

 Marriage and children

 Tony and Angela Grosso were married on June 10, 1940.
 (She died in 1998.)
-The couple has one daughter, Patty, who resided in Mt.
-Lebanon, Pennsylvania with her husband, Carmine Bellini Jr., and their four children until she died January 1, 2016 at the age of 72.
+The couple has one daughter, Patty, who resided in Upper St. Clair, Pennsylvania, with her husband, Carmine Bellini Jr., and their four children until she died January 1, 2016, at the age of 72.

 Death and afterward

-Grosso died August 12, 1994, at a prison medical center in Jeannette, Pennsylvania with his family at his side.
+Grosso died August 12, 1994, at a prison medical center in Jeannette, Pennsylvania, with his family at his side.